minhoolee/Synopsys-Project-2017/README.md

     │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── models         <- Scripts to train and test models and then use trained models to make │   │   │                 predictions
     │   │   ├── predict_model.py
+    │   │   ├── test_model.py
     │   │   └── train_model.py
+    │   │
+    │   │── unit_tests     <- Scripts to test each unit of the other scripts
     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │